tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

    to be configured as an OTN UNI, together with the information about OTN label and bandwidth availability at the OTN UNI.

-The UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} does not require the network to be a TE network and, therefore, it could be used as a core network topology model to discover UNIs (or in general any external link) for TE and non-TE networks as well as multi-layer networks encompassing both TE and non-TE layers.
+Te UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} does not require the network to be a TE network and, therefore, it could be used as a core network topology model to discover UNIs (or in general any external link) for TE and non-TE networks as well as multi-layer networks encompassing both TE and non-TE layers.

-It is also worth noting that the UNI links can also be TE (e.g. an OTN UNI) or non-TE (e.g., an Ethernet UNI) as well as multi-function UNI links, supporting both TE and non-TE technologies, such as the UNI links, described in {{section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN UNI or Ethernet UNI or SDH UNI.
+The advantages of using the UNI Topology profiled YANG data model shown in {{uni-discovery-tree}}

-The advantages of using the UNI Topology profiled YANG data model shown in {{uni-discovery-tree}} as a core network topology model is to have a common solutions for:
+as a core network topology model is to have a common solutions for:

 -  discovering UNIs as well as inter-domain NNI links, which is applicable to any technology (TE or non TE) used at the UNI or